DNA polymerase enzyme (DNAP of eukaryotes)

 1) DNA polymerase α

-- DNA polymerase α holoenzyme has both primase and polymerase activity and is involved in the primer synthesis during DNA replication.
+- DNA polymerase α holoenzyme has both primase and polymerase activity.
+It is involved in the primer synthesis during DNA replication.

 - Primase activity synthesizes ~12-nt RNA primers.
 The polymerase activity extends the primer to some 30-40 nucleotide lengths (The polymerase subunit extends the primer synthesized by primase subunit).